 File segments are created using Reed-Solomon erasure coding, commonly used in CDs and DVDs.

 Each file segment is encrypted before being sent out.

-This means that if 20 out of 30 hosts go offline, a user is still able to download a files.
+This means that if 20 out of 30 hosts go offline, a user is still able to download a file.
 And when hosts go offline, Sia automatically starts to re-duplicate them again.
 It would take a simultaneous global event to knock out enough hosts to damage the integrity of your files.

 And because Sia is decentralized, no one person, company, or government can deny you access.
 It's global and governed by no one.

 Just as important as how it keeps your data secure, is why.
-The Sia network keeps your data safe because data hosts are financially incentivized to provide enterprise level service.
-They earn money by hosting data, so naturally they want to be good hosts.
+The Sia network keeps your data safe because data hosts are financially incentivized to provide enterprise-level service.
+They earn money by hosting data, so naturally, they want to be good hosts.